labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step1.md

         self.shares -= nshares
 ```

+In this code, we first import the validator types (`String`, `PositiveInteger`, `PositiveFloat`) from the `validate` module and the `Structure` class from the `structure` module.
+Then we define the `Stock` class, which inherits from `Structure`.
+Inside the `Stock` class, we define attributes with specific validator types.
+For example, the `name` attribute must be a string, `shares` must be a positive integer, and `price` must be a positive float.

-The issue here is that we need to import all validator types (`String`, `PositiveInteger`, `PositiveFloat`) at the top of our file.
-As more validator types are added, these imports can become unwieldy and could lead to the use of `from validate import *`, which is generally considered a poor practice.
+However, there is an issue with this approach.
+We need to import all the validator types at the top of our file.
+As we add more and more validator types in a real - world scenario, these imports can become very long and difficult to manage.
+This might lead us to use `from validate import *`, which is generally considered a bad practice because it can cause naming conflicts and make the code less readable.

-Let's look at the `Structure` class to understand our starting point.
-Open the `structure.py` file in the editor and examine its contents:
+To understand our starting point, let's take a look at the `Structure` class.
+You need to open the `structure.py` file in the editor and examine its contents.
+This will help you see how the basic structure handling is implemented before we add metaclass functionality.

 ```bash
 code structure.py
 ```

-You should see a basic implementation of the `Structure` class that handles attribute initialization but doesn't yet have any metaclass functionality.
+When you open the file, you'll see a basic implementation of the `Structure` class.
+This class is responsible for handling attribute initialization, but it doesn't have any metaclass functionality yet.

-Now let's examine the validator classes:
+Next, let's examine the validator classes.
+These classes are defined in the `validate.py` file.
+They already have descriptor functionality, which means they can control how attributes are accessed and set.
+But we'll need to enhance them to solve the import problem we discussed earlier.

 ```bash
 code validate.py
 ```

-These validator classes already have descriptor functionality in place, but we'll need to enhance them to solve our import problem.
+By looking at these validator classes, you'll get a better understanding of how the validation process works and what changes we need to make to improve our code.